eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/percentage_loss_gain.md

 ### Remarks

 This might make you think that investing is against you from the start, but this is only one perspective.
-Anoither way to think about it is the fact that if you invest $100 you can only lose 100% of your investment, in this case $100.
+Another way to think about it is the fact that if you invest $100 you can only lose 100% of your investment, in this case $100.
 On the other hand, you can gain an infinite amount on this $100.
 The formula above is only to show that the relationship between a percentage loss and percentage gain needed is not linear.